boukx/dk/README.md

 #### How does Will of the Necropolis work?

 All damage from any hit that would bring you below 35% health will be reduced by 15%.
 If you had 10,000 hp and an ability would do 7,000 damage to you, it will instead do 5,950 damage.
-This is -not- how Paladin's Argent Defender works.
+This is -not- how Paladin's Ardent Defender works.

+#### What is / will we use Manual Crowd Pummeler (MCP)?

+Manual Crowd Pummeler is a level 34 item from Gnomeregan with an on use of 500 haste rating for 30 seconds.
+In WotLK this effect has unlimited charges but is on a 1 hour cooldown.
+MCP _could_ be cast before Summon Gargoyle to snapshot the haste onto the Gargoyle in WotLK beta.
+However, in traditional unholy openers, Gargoyle is summoned during weapon procs to snapshot those buffs.
+MCP is too low level to have wotlk enchants or Fallen Crusader and incurs a large DPS loss trying to proc other haste items like Thundering Skyflare meta gem.
+As it stands, **it is unlikely that using MCP in an unholy DK opener is a DPS gain.**  Frost DKs may snapshot MCP out of combat on Army of the Dead; unholy would not do this as swapping back to their weapons is expected to put Black Magic (haste proc for Gargoyle) on iCD and Blood saves AoTD for turning parry/dodge into magic mitigation and damage smoothing.